kafai-yip/kafai-yip.github.io/_pages/research.md

 - **Universal Concord**
     - I show that a purported affixal quantifier in Cantonese is indeed a concord element which agrees with a universal quantifier, instantiating a case of universal concord.
     - Cantonese｜[handout-USC-Syntax+](https://kafai-yip.github.io/assets/docs/USC Syntax+_∀-concord_handout_20201005.pdf)
-    - A related discussion on the scopal behaviour of the purported affixal quantifier:
+    - A related discussion on the scopal behaviour of the purported affixal quantifier.
     - Cantonese｜[paper-CRCL (in Chinese)](http://www.cuhk.edu.hk/ics/clrc/crcl_99_1/yip.pdf)
 {: .notice--info}